Timeform: Sunday preview and tips

 Queen of Fairies is bred to be talented - she's a daughter of Cracksman out of a half-sister to Teofilo - and she looked a really bright prospect when overcoming inexperience to make a winning start at Southwell in December.

-Queen of Fairies took a bit of time to get the hang of things on her debut, but, under just hand riding, she she was really motoring by the line and passed the post with a three-and-a-quarter-length advantage.
+Queen of Fairies took a bit of time to get the hang of things on her debut but, under just hand riding, she was really motoring by the line and passed the post with a three-and-a-quarter-length advantage.

 It was impressive how she was able to pull clear off just a steady pace, looking full of running, and she has the Timeform large P to denote that she is likely capable of much better.